EAD & Associates, LLC - Emergency Management and Special Needs Consultants Link to Home Page

 Woman in a wheelchair with service dog dressed in CERT team uniform

-Emergency preparedness side of Readiness Wheel
+Emergency preparedness side of Readiness Wheel The Wheels include topics such as:

-• Forming a Personal Support Network
+• Creating an Emergency Support Network

 Emergency response side of Readiness Wheel